awsdocs/aws-secrets-manager-docs/doc_source/rotating-secrets-two-users.md

 1. Create a secret with the credentials of the first user\.

-Follow the steps at [Rotating AWS Secrets Manager Secrets for Other Databases or Services](rotating-secrets-create-generic-template.md) to create a generic Lambda rotation function template that you can customize\.
+Follow the steps at [Rotating AWS Secrets Manager secrets for other databases or services](rotating-secrets-create-generic-template.md) to create a generic Lambda rotation function template that you can customize\.
 When you get to step 7, customize your function by using the following information\.

 Use the following logic as the basis for writing your rotation function:
 + **createSecret phase**: